Everything you need to know...

 Your dissertation is based on your own choice of primary research which you will plan and carry out in your second year.

 You will be joining the vibrant community of practice which is occupational therapy.
 The course gives many opportunities to get to know practising clinicians, students and practitioners from many other health professions as well as occupational therapy.
 Learning with and from colleagues in physiotherapy, social work and other professions is integral to the course.

-You can apply for registration with the UK Health and Care Professions Council (HCPC) and find careers as an occupational therapist in many sectors.
-You will also be able to find work throughout the health and social care sector once qualified.
+This course allows you to apply for registration with the UK Health and Care Professions Council (HCPC) and find careers as an occupational therapist in a wide range of health, social care, voluntary and independent sector environments.
+Graduates have secured positions across the UK and international locations.

 This course is approved by the Health and Care Professions Council (HCPC).
 Graduates are eligible to apply to register with the HCPC and can apply to become members of the British Association of Occupational Therapists and College of Occupational Therapists.
 You must be registered with the HCPC in order to practise as an occupational therapist in the UK.